 In addition, a [Habitat Management and Monitoring Plan](#) (HMMP) should be secured for all [significant on-site enhancements](#).
-However, it is indicated that Mid Sussex do not classify significant on-site enhancements for minor development.
-Therefore, a HMMP and legal agreement will not be required as part of the Biodiversity Gain Plan.
+However, we note that the post-intervention values have been provided and that no significant on-site enhancements are proposed in the proposals.
+As a result, we are satisfied that HMMP is not likely to be required by legal obligation or a condition of any consent for a period of up to 30 years.